Elbagast/Dont_Break_The_Chain/readme.md

 - Saving and loading chains
     - Now in a single 'chains.xml' file
     - In the directory the .exe is in
+- Make New_Chain_Dialog determine acceptable inputs in a better way
+    - Displays seperate errors on an empty title and colours that are invalid
+        - OK button is disabled if there is an error

 Compiling Notes
 ----------------